-To ensure that every pupil has at least one member of staff who knows him or her well and regularly has time to talk over matters of concern or interest.
+To ensure that every pupil has at least one member of staff who knows them well and regularly has time to talk over matters of concern or interest.

-To attempt to engage the interest and support of parents in a mutually constructive partnership.
+To attempt to engage the interest and support of parents/carers in a mutually constructive partnership.

 To ensure that the material presented to the pupils:

 allows for recognition of the difference between truth and falsehood

 activates emotional responses